Creating a website before you have established your brand and logo is like embarking on a road trip without selecting a destination.

 So, what should you do instead?

-Here’s a simple step by step that’ll make your future web project run smoother, faster, and way more confidently.
+Here’s a simple step-by-step that’ll make your future web project run smoother, faster, and way more confidently.

-Step 1: Define your brand, who are you?
+Step 1: Define your brand.
+Who are you?

 Ask yourself: